“Education is the key that unlocks the golden door to freedom.”

 Historical Understanding

 By engaging directly with history, students gain a profound understanding of the events, struggles, and sacrifices of those who came before them.
-This immersive approach fosters empathy, strengthens critical thinking, and connects past lessons to present-day challenges.
+This immersive approach fosters empathy, strengthens critical thinking, builds cultural awareness, and connects past lessons to present-day challenges, preparing students for thoughtful citizenship.

 • American flag planted in a grassy field at sunset with a sky of clouds and sun rays.